ihmeuw-msca/weighted-average/docsrc/user_guide/intro.rst

 using a linear mixed effects model.
 Next, spatial-temporal smoothing is used to account for additional variations across age, time, and location.
 Finally, Gaussian process regression is applied to predict uncertainty.
-We describe the second stage, the inspiration for `weave`, in more detail.
+We describe the second stage, the inspiration for WeAve, in more detail.

 Spatial-Temporal Models
 ^^^^^^^^^^^^^^^^^^^^^^^